kevinzhow/kotlin_demo_lib/README.md

 # Kotlin Native with Swift Pakcage

-In this demo, Kotlin Native library was compiled into a xcframework and package into a Swift Package.
+In this demo, Kotlin Native library was compiled into a xcframework and packaged into a Swift Package.

 Please take a look at [使用 Kotlin Native 开发跨平台 Library](https://blog.kevinzhow.com/2021/06/21/kotlin_natvie_ios_android/)